strattonbrazil/photoshop/README.md

 * save the file in your photoshop scripts directory (usually "Presets/Scripts")
   * the file name is the command you see in the menu

-# Frames To Layer Comps
+# Frames to Layer Comps

 A script for turning a bunch of frames from the animation timeline into layer comps.
 Originally written for Glenn Harmon.

+# Frames to PSDs

+A script for turning a bunch of frames from the animation timeline into individual PSD files.
+User choose the destination directory.
+Hidden frames are removed per PSD file.
+Originally written for Andy Erekson.